transcom/mymove-docs/docs/adrs/0077-eject-cra-app.md

 ejecting the React application was proposed as an alternative to leveraging _React-App-Rewired_. _React-App-Rewired_ has been lightly maintained since _Create-React-App_ version 2.0.
-It is also stated in the _React-App-Rewired_ repository that with the use of the library, the configurations are now owned by the team that leverages the tool.
+It is also stated in the _React-App-Rewired_ repository that with the use of the library the configurations are now owned by the team that leverages the tool.
 In other words, the MilMove React application has technically been ejected since ADR 0072 has been implemented in the repository.